PauseAI/pauseai-website/src/posts/risks.md

 As AI continues to advance, future systems may become incredibly sophisticated, replicating neural structures and functions that are more akin to the human brain.
 This increased complexity might lead to emergent properties like subjectivity and/or consciousness, so those AIs would be deserving of moral considerations and be treated well.
 Would be like "digital people".
-The thing is that, given our present lack of knowledge about consciousness and the nature of neural networks, we won't have a way to determine whether some AIs would have any type of experience and what does the quality of those experiences would depend on.
+The thing is that, given our present lack of knowledge about consciousness and the nature of neural networks, we won't have a way to determine whether some AIs would have any type of experience and what the quality of those experiences would depend on.
 If the AIs continue to be produced with only their capabilities in mind, through a process we don't fully understand, people will keep on using them as tools ignoring what their desires could be, and that they could be actually enslaving digital people.

 ### Suffering lock-in risks